Updated on March 27, 2013

 Q) When I left state or municipal service, I kept my money the state or municipal retirement system.
 I am now planning to retire and collect a state or municipal pension.
 How do I pick up retiree health coverage with the GIC?

-A) When you apply for retirement benefits with your retirement board, notify the GIC in writing of your planned retirement date and request to enroll in GIC.
+A) When you are approved for retirement benefits with your retirement board, notify the GIC in writing and request to enroll in GIC.
 The GIC will determine eligibility and notify you of your health coverage effective date.

 This information provided by the Group Insurance Commission.